Last Updated on

 Hardware/Electronics You’ll Need:

 If you buy right here, you’ll get an included CD-1514 deluxe hardshell case in the purchase.
 It’s a steal of a buy since a quality hardshell case can put you back a few hundred dollars.
 With the low price of this guitar, you can take your chances and purchase your own case, but the CD-1514 case is made for the 000-size BR-163A acoustic guitar.
-You’ll only need a few more essentials covered in our “Must-Have Accessories Guide” and then we can get you sussed out with these few tidbits!
+You’ll only need a few more essentials covered in our complete guide to guitar accessories and then we can get you sussed out with these few tidbits!

 - Solid and premium tonewoods